-- Blend half of your corn with a hand-blender and add it to the soup along with the peas and rest of your corn.
+- Blend half of your corn with a hand-blender and add it to the soup along with the peas and rest of your corn (keep about half a cup of corn aside to add later).
 Add the bay leaves.

 - Let the soup simmer for about 15 minutes until the corn and peas are cooked.

-- In a separate pot heat the corn and milk and add them to the soup, stir.
+- In a separate pot heat the left over corn and milk and add them to the soup, stir.

 - Once the soup simmers add your tabasco and Worcestershire sauce.
 Season with the salt and pepper.